harismubashar/bb84_simulation/README.md

 3. Using the encoding basis, Alice generates encoded quantum states for the bits and sends them to Bob
 4. Bob randomly chooses a decoding basis (Rectilinear Basis or Diagonal Basis) for each bit
 5. Using the decoding basis, Bob decodes the quantum states that Alice has sent.
 As a result, Bob now has a bit string as well (not necessarily the same as Alice’s bit string)
-6. Bob publicly states the decoding basis he used.
+6. Bob publicly states the decoding basis he used
 7. Alice checks the encoding basis Bob used for each bit with the decoding basis she used for each bit.
 If the basis used by both her and Bob are the same for a bit, Alice informs Bob that the bit is suitable for use.
 The bits for which different basis were used are discarded.
 The bits that are suitable for use are kept as shared information (key)

-At this point, Bob would reveals some of the bits to check for the presence of Eve, and Alice confirms the bits to check whether eavesdropping occurred.
+8. Bob reveals some of the bits to check for the presence of Eve
+9. Alice crosschecks Bob's revealed bits with hers to check whether eavesdropping occurred

+If Alice and Bob conclude the presence of Eve, they will abort the protocol and start anew.
+Otherwise, they will discard the bits revealed by Bob and use the remaining shared bits as a key.

 ## Getting Started